Andrew Pascal

 Andrew Scott Pascal (born November 3, 1965) is an American businessman.
-He is the founder, CEO, and chairman of PLAYSTUDIOS, a consumer gaming company focused on the free-to-play social and mobile games.
-He was previously the President and Chief Operating Officer of Wynn Las Vegas, President and CEO of WagerWorks, and its predecessor Silicon Gaming.
+He is the founder, CEO, and chairman of Playstudios, a consumer gaming company focused on the free-to-play social and mobile games.
+He was previously the president and chief operating officer of Wynn Las Vegas, president and CEO of WagerWorks, and its predecessor Silicon Gaming.

-Early life and education
+Early life

 Andrew Pascal was born on November 3, 1965, in Miami to Michael and Susan Pascal.
-He earned a Bachelor of Arts in Economics from the University of Colorado, Boulder.
-He is the nephew of prominent casino developers Steve and Elaine Wynn.
+He earned a Bachelor of Arts in economics from the University of Colorado, Boulder.
+He is the nephew of casino developers Steve and Elaine Wynn.

 Career

 Golden Nugget Las Vegas

 Pascal started his career in the 1980s as a manager of slot machines at the Golden Nugget Las Vegas, then owned by his aunt and uncle, Steve and Elaine Wynn.

 Silicon Gaming and WagerWorks

-After moving to San Francisco, Pascal became the Chief Executive Officer of Silicon Gaming, focusing on innovative slot machine technology.
+After moving to San Francisco, Pascal became the chief executive officer of Silicon Gaming, focusing on innovative slot machine technology.
 He later established WagerWorks in 2001, providing online gaming solutions.
 Both companies were eventually acquired by International Game Technology (IGT).